-Hummingbirds approach to understanding context means that it can deliver more specific results when searchers use longer search queries.
+Google’s Hummingbird approach to understanding context and logical connections means that it can deliver more specific results when searchers use longer search queries.

 More words = more context = better results.

-Google’s old method of analysing search queries for relevance was entirely centred around constituent ‘keywords’.
+Google’s old method of analysing search queries for relevance was entirely centred around matching constituent ‘keywords’ on webpages to the keywords being searched.
 The new method now also takes things like phrasing, larger groupings of words and even sentence structure into account, delivering slightly skewed search results depending on what area of the searched topic the user appears to be most interested in.,

 The new Hummingbird algorithm has certainly affected the methods of SEO professionals.
 For starters, the reporting of Analytics data is different now, showing a greater degree of segmentation.
-Hummingbird has also had an effect on the way users search; and as the algorithm gets smarter and people become more accustomed to thinking about the phrasing they use when searching, the long-tail search queries SEO professionals see used are likely to become even more varied and diverse than they are now.
+Hummingbird has also had an effect on the way users search; and as the algorithm gets smarter and people become more accustomed to thinking about the phrasing they use when searching, the long-tail search queries people use are likely to become even more varied and diverse.